butteff/ubuntu-server-daily-mail-info/readme.md

 <code>sensors-detect</code></li>

-<li>Create list of your packages (do it in script directory):
+<li>Create a list of your packages (do it in the script directory):

 <code>dpkg --get-selections > packages</code></li>

-<li>Don't forget to <strong>change your paths and mail in dailymail.sh</strong> script and give to them executable rights
+<li>Don't forget to <strong>change your paths and mail address in the dailymail.sh</strong> script and give to them executable rights

 <code>chmod +x dailymail.sh</code></li>

-<li>For daily info you might create crontab entry ( sudo crontab -e ), for example, every day at 5 AM:
+<li>For a daily info you might create a crontab entry ( sudo crontab -e ), for example, this rule is for an every day mail at 5 AM:

 <code>00 5 * * * ./dailymail.sh</code></li>